 Frequency capping and viewable impressions

 For Display campaigns, only impressions that were viewable count towards frequency caps.
-The 'Avg. impr. freq. per cookie' and other frequency reporting data may look higher than your frequency caps, because it's counting both viewable and unviewable impressions.
+Other frequency reporting data may look higher than your frequency caps, because it is counting both viewable and unviewable impressions.